MERLIN, Ore.–“I wanted to die.”

-Jessamyn Way of Merlin said that was her exact thought after delivering her fourth baby in 2009.
-It should have been a happy moment, but clearly it was not.
+That’s how Jessamyn Way said she felt immediately after she delivered her fourth baby in 2009.
+It should have been a happy moment, but clearly, it was far from.

 “The headache was just so horrific that it didn’t matter to me to live anymore,” Jessamyn said.